Cryptonomics, a term coined by John Jack Zwick, refers to “the economic and mathematical laws of cryptocurrency.”

-Cryptocurrency users, however, do not have to go through any of the intermediary institutions or governments to transact internationally, and as a result, have much lower fees.
-This is particularly attractive to travelers as they keep their expenses low.
+Cryptocurrency users, however, do not have to go through any intermediary institutions or governments to transact internationally and, as a result, have much lower fees.
+This is particularly attractive to travellers as they keep their expenses low.

-Transfers with these types of digital money also mitigate time-consuming authorization requirements and waiting periods.
+Transfers with these types of digital money also mitigate time-consuming authorisation requirements and waiting periods.

-In looking at the ecosystem within cryptonomics, this is different as the user owns their private and public encryption keys in their entirety and maintain complete access and control.
+The ecosystem within cryptonomics is different as the user owns their private and public encryption keys and maintains complete access and control.

 Better Access With Mobile Payments

-Cryptocurrency users can transact anywhere and from their mobile devices, provided that they have an internet connection.
-They are not forced to physically go to a bank or store to purchase a product.
+Cryptocurrency users can transact anywhere and from their mobile devices, provided they have an internet connection.
+They are not forced to purchase a product at a bank or store physically.

-Instead, they can send and receive payments from their device of choice, whether that is a smartphone or computer.
+Instead, they can send and receive payments from their device, whether a smartphone or computer.
 This makes this platform much more accessible to people on the go, people who transact outside of regular banking hours, and anyone who doesn’t have access to a computer when it is convenient.